 The Third Wave: The Future of Entrepreneurship in America, Steve Case (cofounder of America Online)

 Here are a few of my courses that are still in postproduction and that will be released in the near future:

-Ancient North Americans, Ed Barnhart
+Ancient Civilizations of North America, Ed Barnhart

 And finally, here are a handful of courses that I worked on indirectly: